-Accepting Table 2 as reasonably accurate, we learn that about only 13 percent of democracies (both older and newer) require parliamentary members to forfeit their parliamentary seats if they change political parties.
+Accepting Table 2 as reasonably accurate, we learn that about only 10 percent of democracies (both older and newer) require parliamentary members to forfeit their parliamentary seats if they change political parties.
 (Two democratic nations-New Zealand and South Africa-once had but abandoned such laws.)
-In contrast, floor-crossing laws are present in 32 percent of nations classified as semi-democracies, and 7 percent of non-democratic nations have laws banning party defections-despite the fact that most of them do not have competitive party politics.
-Calculated another way, 65 percent of the 34 anti-defection laws were enacted in semi-democratic or non-democratic nations.
+In contrast, floor-crossing laws are present in more than 35 percent of nations classified as semidemocracies, and 11 percent of non-democratic nations have laws banning party defections-despite the fact that most of them do not have competitive party politics.
+Calculated another way, 74 percent of the 34 anti-defection laws were enacted in semidemocratic or non-democratic nations.
 Notably absent from these lists are the established democracies of Western Europe.
 In sum, laws that ban party switching, defecting, or crossing the floor are fairly common in developing democracies but are very rare in established democracies.

 This finding fits with Karvonen's study of statutory Party Laws (not constitutional provisions) enacted explicitly by 39 nations to govern political parties.
-Of these, he writes each model, I found that semi-democratic and non-democratic nations were more likely to pass laws that protected existing parties, while both old and new democracies were more likely to pass laws that permitted or promoted parties in general (Janda, 2006).
+Of these, he writes